cedana/cedana/README.md

 ## Usage

 To use Cedana in a standalone context, you can directly checkpoint and restore processes with the cedana client.
+Configuration gets created at `~/.cedana/cedana_config.json` by calling `cedana bootstrap`.

 ### Checkpointing

 ```sh
 sudo cedana client dump -p PID -d DIR
 ```
-Cedana needs `sudo` to properly walk through `/proc/pid`.
-Running `dump` creates a `process_name_datetime.zip` file in the directory specified with `-d`.
-Alternatively, you can forego the flag by describing a folder to store the checkpoint by modifying the config at `~/.cedana/cedana_config.json`:
+Cedana needs `sudo` to properly walk through `/proc/pid` and checkpoint the running process.

+A successsful `dump` creates a `process_name_datetime.zip` file in the directory specified with `-d`.
+Alternatively, you can forego the flag by describing a folder to store the checkpoint in in the config:

 ```json
 "shared_storage": {